Pro2610/Pro2610/README.md

 - 🧩 Proficient in Python for data analysis (Pandas, NumPy, Jupyter) and automation
 - 🛠 Familiar with Git, VS Code, Figma, and Jira for collaboration and project management
 - 🌱 Currently learning Power Query and exploring advanced Excel automation
-- 🎯 Goal: Grow as a Data Analyst / BI Analyst and contribute to data-driven decision-making

 🧠 Skills & Tools
 ---